Provoked. A Stunning Collection of Diane Arbus’s Work at the Park Avenue Armory by Dish Stanley

 That’s where I draw the line on giving Humery and the Armory the benefit of the doubt.

 Have you ever frequented a wildly popular neighborhood diner that makes straight-up comfort food that all of its patrons love?
-Then its chef/owner retires and a new guy buys it?
-He decides that a cheeseburger made with prime beef, high quality cheddar and topped with fresh sautéed mushrooms and onions, crisp lettuce and ripe tomatoes isn’t a good enough cheeseburger?
-He’s going to make a gourmet burger loaded with globally sourced spices, etc. In other words, he has to be cleverer than all the many great cheeseburger-makers that ever came before him but it backfires.
-It’s not an improvement, it’s a disappointment.
+Then its chef/owner retires (or hands it over to his son) and the new guy decides that a cheeseburger made with prime beef, high quality cheddar and topped with fresh sautéed mushrooms and onions, crisp lettuce and ripe tomatoes isn’t a good enough cheeseburger?
+He’s going to make a gourmet burger loaded with globally sourced spices, etc.

 I’m no expert, but every museum I’ve ever been to hangs the art at a level where the highest number of viewers can best see the art, aiming for eye level.